juanluispaz/ts-sql-query/README.md

 ])
 ```

 **Note**: `connection.transaction` have the same limitations that `prismaClient.$transaction`.
-Ensure the transaction method receives directly the promises returned by prisma or ts-sql-query; and don't use async/await in the function received by `connection.transaction` as argument.
+Ensure the transaction method receives directly the promises returned by Prisma or ts-sql-query; and don't use async/await in the function received by `connection.transaction` as argument.

 ### sqlite